hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 App-level configuration belongs in `settings`.
 These settings can be read when the *path configuration* is first loaded; common use cases include feature-flags, ActionCable configuration, or custom app information.

+All navigation within the Hotwire app is based on the `rules` array.
+Each entry in `rules` defines navigation behavior based on regex identification – for example, all URLs that match regex `/new$` open up in a modal screen instead of being pushed into the navigation stack.

 ```json
 {
   "settings": {